-I am an urban sociologist who uses ethnographic and historical methods to explain processes of socio-economic transformation.
+I am an economic and urban sociologist who uses ethnographic and historical methods to explain processes of socio-economic transformation.
 In particular, my work has analyzed how social relations facilitate economic provisioning and exchange in the Indian informal economy and the enduring significance of postcoloniality, race, and caste in Indian and U.S. cities.

 My dissertation, titled Reclaiming Waste, Remaking Communities, is a detailed ethnographic study of economic life in India’s informal garbage collection and scrap recycling economy.
 During twenty months of ethnographic fieldwork, I discovered that Delhi’s informal garbage collectors—who recycle papers and plastics, but also human hair—had survived the recent introduction of competing municipal garbage collection trucks, which were part of a public private partnership program that prioritized incineration.
-The presence of both actors on the ground produced a visible state boundary, which was mutually recognized if also transgressed.
+The presence of both actors on the ground produced a visible state boundary, which was mutually recognized, if also transgressed.

 The dissertation begins by analyzing the production of this boundary, effectively untangling a complicated knot of urban governance institutions in practice.
-It proceeds by identifying particular exchange relations–for example between Bengali Muslim newcomers and more established Dalit groups of informal collectors, informal collectors and middle-class residents, and scrap buyers along the commodity chain.
+It proceeds by identifying particular exchange relations–for example, between Bengali Muslim newcomers and more established Dalit groups of informal collectors; informal collectors and middle-class residents; and scrap buyers along the commodity chain.